 Your veterinarian can tell you how much exercise is right for your dog, but a good rule of thumb for Golden Retrievers is to get them moving for at least 30 minutes two times a day.
 That should tire out your four-legged friend.
 If it’s too hot for a walk, you can take your Golden Retriever for a swim.
 These dogs were bred to fetch birds from the water and tend to enjoy a nice dip in a lake or pool.

 Golden Retrievers should be fed a high-quality dog food that’s appropriate for their age.
 Your veterinarian can offer recommendations and advise you on a healthy feeding schedule.
 Be careful not to overfeed your Golden Retriever.
-Use a measuring cup to make sure you’re providing the right amount of kibble and don’t go overboard on treats, which can be high in calories.
+Use a measuring cup to make sure you’re providing the right amount of kibble, and don’t go overboard on treats, which can be high in calories.

 It’s important to help your Golden Retriever maintain a healthy weight to avoid problems like joint pain, heart disease, and liver and kidney issues.
-Like other large breeds, they’re also prone to conditions, like hip dysplasia and arthritis, which can become more painful if they’re carrying extra pounds.
+Like other large breeds, they’re also prone to conditions like hip dysplasia and arthritis, which can become more painful if they’re carrying extra pounds.

 Like many dogs, Golden Retrievers like to chew.
 They also like to hold things in their mouths—remember they were bred to retrieve waterfowl.
 Chewing is a healthy activity for dogs since it helps clean the teeth and strengthen the jawbone.
 The trick is to make sure you offer plenty of safe chew toys, so they won’t be as tempted to nosh on your shoes.
 It’s also useful to keep your favorite pair secure in your closet.

 Keep in mind that a dog’s natural urge to chew can lead to swallowed objects, like rocks, pieces of clothing, or bits of toys.
 This can cause choking or obstructions that require surgery.
-Pet insurance can help you manage the costs of accidents like this.
-Get a quote for your dog now.

 While Golden Retrievers are generally considered healthy dogs, they are susceptible to a number of conditions, such as: